Castleton Hall

 The Main Staircase

 The great hall (26 ft long and 17 ft 3 in wide) formed part of the main entrance to the house.
 Some of the walls were oak‑panelled, and in the upper lights of one of the windows were the arms of the Holts of Gristlehurst and Robert Holt of Castleton, along with other shields showing their alliances.
-The upper rooms were accessed from the back of the hall via a small oak staircase with twisted balusters.
+The upper rooms were accessed from the back of the hall via a small oak staircase with twisted balusters and carved newals were added in the 18th century.
 The staircase is a fine example of early 18th‑century Renaissance detail, with open twisted balusters and massive square carved newels.
+Orginially the main entrance was complete with extensive oak wainscotting and a wide staircase with carved balustrades The windows of the hall were a visual record of family alliances, filled with 16th and 17th-century heraldic glass.
+One window displayed the arms of the Talbots of Salesburie, the Stanleys (encircled by a Garter), and the Townleys, while the lower portion featured the arms of Hopwood of Hopwood and the Chetham griffin.
+Another window contained the shields of Seyvell of Tankersley, Holt of Grizzlehurst, Atherton of Atherton, and Robert Holt of Castleton himself, alongside the Asshetons of Middleton and Traffords of Trafford.
+Despite later rebuildings, the house retained ancient elements such as a massive open fireplace in the kitchen that predated the 18th century.

 The house was demolished in 1919.